Kamen Rider ZO is a 1993 Kamen Rider film produced to celebrate the franchise's 20th anniversary.

 - Robo Cam: Doras has this ability and uses it to identify Hiroshi and ZO.

-- Alternately, it's not too dissimilar to what the original Kamen Rider did very early on, and even Doras' shapeshifting isn't out of character for 70's Rider monsters.
+- It's not too dissimilar to early episodes of the original series either; even Doras' shapeshifting isn't out of character for '70s Rider monsters.